Scott Edinburgh

 If you are wondering how to prepare for the Executive Assessment, we find one of the best things to do is to write out a study plan so you can stick to a schedule.
 Be honest with yourself in terms of how much time you can dedicate to studying.

 We strongly encourage test takers to familiarize themselves with the structure and content of the assessment.
-With 30 minutes to complete each of the three sections of the test, time management is a must.
+With 30 minutes to complete each of the 3 sections of the test, time management is a must.
 Completing practice tests with a timer can help you get comfortable with the 90-minute timeframe.
+For more test prep tips, check out this blog.

 Personal MBA Coach EA tutor Nikhil gives the following advice: